Inspections

 - Provide written notice to unit owners that the SIRS is complete and available to review and copy.

-- Notify DBPR’s Division of Condominiums, Timeshares and Mobile Homes that the SIRS is completed.
+- Electronically submit to DBPR’s Division of Condominiums, Timeshares and Mobile Homes a completed SIRS Reporting Form using the association’s online account with the Division.

 Once a SIRS is complete, the association will have a component list that provides the life expectancy of each common element in the building that was visually inspected, an evaluation of the current reserve fund, and the recommended funding plan.